microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

 ---
 type: docs
-title: "Windows server with Configuration Manager using a script"
+title: "Windows server with Configuration Manager using PowerShell"
-linkTitle: "Windows server with Configuration Manager using a script"
+linkTitle: "Windows server with Configuration Manager using PowerShell"
 weight: 4
 description: >
 ---